I was beginning to learn that Doug had a great sense of humor and was also good at springing surprises on me. My birthday was no exception.

 Then out we went, down the steps and towards his truck.
 He opened the door for me as he always did, but stopped me in mid-step.

-“Wait just a minute, let me get that out of your way,” he said, referring to a big propane gas bottle on the floorboard in front of my seat.
-“Let me put it in the back of the truck — along with the REST of your gift.”
+There was a big white propane gas bottle on the floorboard in front of the seat.
+“Wait a minute; let me get that out of your way,” he said, “I’ll just put it in the back of the truck — along with the REST of your present.”

-He led me around to the bed of the truck where he opened the cab topper to reveal a HUGE box.
-And inside the box was — you guessed it — a grill!
+He led me around to the bed of the truck and opened the cab topper to reveal a HUGE box.
+Inside the box was — you guessed it —a grill!
 A big, bright, shiny brand new grill!

-I was just glowing as we went in for dinner.
+I was glowing as we went in for dinner.
 It was a wonderful evening.
-We talked, laughed, held hands — the typical lovely dovey stuff you do when you’re dating.
-(I wasn’t even tempted to nudge his glass away from the edge of the table or urge him to eat his veggies, like I do with my kids!)
+We talked, laughed, held hands — the typical lovey-dovey stuff you do when you’re dating.
+(Being a Mom, I wasn’t even tempted to nudge his glass away from the edge of the table or cut up his steak.)

 But he was sincere.
 There was no joking around with that question.
 “Yes,” I said.
-“I’ve heard of people who have only known each other a few weeks who felt it was the real thing.
+“I’ve heard of people who have only known each other a few weeks and knew it was the real thing.
 And they’ve lasted.
 I do think it’s possible.”
-Goosebumps came over me and I thought maybe this IS the real thing!
+Goosebumps came over me and I thought, maybe this IS the real thing!

-The moon was out by the time we got back to my place.
+A full moon was out by the time we got back to my place.
 We sat on the front porch under its light and talked for hours.
-I decided to share some of my “backstory” so I wouldn’t be wasting my time (or his) should he learn something later that would change his mind.
-I was nervous as I told him more of my background, health issues and responsibilities, but he pulled my feet up onto his lap, learned forward and said, “Is that all ya got?”
+I decided to share parts of my “backstory” so I wouldn’t be wasting my time (or his).
+I was nervous as I told him more of my past, health issues and responsibilities, but he pulled my feet up onto his lap, leaned forward and said, “Is that all ya got?”

-I was getting the sense he really did!
+I was getting the sense he was starting to feel that way.

 But that wasn’t all.
 There were more surprises to come!